THE EVENING TIDE

 Stasanda looked at her new friend and feigned a smile.
 “Apologies,” she said.
 “Um, I do not know where I'll be staying.”

 “That is fair news, and so I will tell you; the Landa Inn.
 You and I can book together.
 I hear it is the most affordable in the city, which is saying a lot, for you can bet your moons that because of the Karnaea, prices have flown up to the sky.”

 Stasanda was struggling to stay engaged, was distracted by the sentinels.
-They had their silver helms shadowing their faces, and so it was hard not to feel intimidated by their inscrutable expressions and how orderly was their conduct towards those they questioned.
+They had their silver helms shadowing their faces, making it hard not to feel intimidated by their inscrutable expressions and how orderly was their conduct towards those they questioned.